Zettlr/Zettlr/README.md

 The resulting application packages are stored in `./out`.

+> This command will skip typechecking to speed up builds, so be extra cautious.

 #### `release:{platform-arch}`

 Packages the application and then bundles it into an installer for the corresponding platform and architecture.
 To create such a bundle (may require running on the corresponding platform), one of the following values for `{platform-arch}` is required: